iobroker-community-adapters/ioBroker.telegram/README.md

 }
 ```

-The JSON syntax also allows to add options from the [telegram bots API](https://core.telegram.org/bots/api), as well as setting the user or chatId:
+The JSON syntax also allows the adding options from the [telegram bots API](https://core.telegram.org/bots/api), as well as setting the user or chatId:

 ```
 {